sinch/docs/docs/sms/sms-about.md

 ## REST

-The most feature rich API that Sinch offers is the SMS REST API.
-Single messages, scheduled batch send-outs, using message templates and more.
+The Sinch SMS REST API, is the most feature rich API that Sinch has to offer.
+With it, you can send single messages, schedule batch send-outs, use message templates and much more.

 > **Note**
 >